 And though it doesn’t feel right to spend all night lying on that lump- feeling it press into me, bruising my flesh, leaving me exhausted and in pain- it is not right to just roll over and go to sleep either.

-And I find myself really unsure of what exactly to do.
+I never wanted to be a princess and I find myself really unsure of what exactly to do now.